iamhyc/hybrid-virtual-routing-ns3/README.md

    `source` the configuration file

-4. `wafbuild && wafrun main` to run the simulation
+4. `wafrun main` to run the main simulation

 ### Todo
 - [ ] Network JSON Parse